bratislava/bratislava.github.io/docs/deployment-and-infrastructure/github-actions.md

 ```yaml
  if: needs.conditions.outputs.dev == 'true'
 ```
-this condition is checking if this deployment shoud be deployed.
+This condition is checking if this deployment shoud be deployed.
 Conditions are sotred in repo `bratislava/github-actions`

 ```yaml
     needs: [conditions, deploy-dev-strapi]
 ```
-as this job is deploing whole stack, then it needs to deploy first strapi `deploy-dev-strapi`. `conditions` are used in the `if` above
+as this job is deploying whole stack, then it needs to deploy first strapi `deploy-dev-strapi`. `conditions` are used in the `if` above

 ```yaml
     uses: bratislava/github-actions/.github/workflows/deploy-with-bratiska-cli.yml@stable
 ```
-for deployment we are using `bratiska-cli` which is handled by this action `deploy-with-bratiska-cli.yml`. `stable` means stable version of pipelines
+for deployment, we are using `bratiska-cli`, which is handled by this action `deploy-with-bratiska-cli.yml`. `stable` means the stable version of pipelines

 ```yaml
  with: